 Originally this baked cornflake chicken recipe was served with a side of homemade cranberry sauce, green beans, broccoli, and rice.

 If you want a healthier variation of the rice, opt for some riced cauliflower.
 Feeling a little more indulgent?
-Opt for a biscuit.
+Try a buttermilk biscuit.
 This is a pretty versatile cornflake dish, so it tastes great with everything!

 For those wanting a different binding agent than butter, you can substitute eggs or just egg whites instead.
 We’ll often substitute olive oil or coconut oil for the butter.